 ALTER USER aiida PASSWORD '<password>';

-Next we create the database itself.
-Keep in mind that we enforce the UTF-8 encoding and specific locales:
+Next, we create the database itself.
+We enforce the UTF-8 encoding and specific locales:

 CREATE DATABASE aiidadb OWNER aiida ENCODING 'UTF8' LC_COLLATE='en_US.UTF-8' LC_CTYPE='en_US.UTF-8' TEMPLATE=template0;

 and grant all privileges on this DB to the previously-created